Top 10 best luxury small cars 2022/2023

 As the luxury small car market has continued to grow, so have the expectations of customers.
-Rather than just a posh badge plus a few extra bells and whistles bolted onto a standard car, buyers of small premium cars now look for the full upmarket experience in terms of the products and the service attached.
-Seeing the success the premium German brands enjoyed by moving into the smaller end of the market, lots of mainstream manufacturers have taken steps to compete, launching premium sub-brands of their own - with varying degrees of success.
-The DS off-shoot of Citroen and Ford’s Vignale range are two of the best known but right across the small car market you’ll find models, or versions of models, that convincingly play the luxury card.
+Buyers of small premium cars now look for the upmarket experience in terms of the products and the service attached.
+Seeing the success the premium German brands enjoyed by moving into the smaller end of the market, lots of mainstream manufacturers have taken steps to compete, launching premium sub-brands of their own – with varying degrees of success.

 And why should buyers take the plunge on a small luxury car?
 On the face of it, you pay a bit more and get a higher quality vehicle with nicer interior materials, possibly a more refined driving experience, and a better badge on the grille.
-There should be a bit more to it than that though.
 Thanks to the array of finance options available today, these high-spec cars are often more affordable than you might think.
 They tend to offer higher residual values too so you’ll have more value in the car at the end of your PCP finance deal or get a better part-exchange price when you come to move it on.
-The right small luxury car could even be a more cost effective bet than a model from a mainstream marque.
+The right small luxury car could even end up being a more cost-effective bet than a model from a mainstream marque.

 Without further ado, here's our list of the top 10 best small luxury cars on the market right now.
 Once you’re finished, why not check out our list of the best car interiors or the best used small cars?